LucHermitte/vim-UT/doc/rspec-integration.md

 Note: you don't want to have your plugin to always depend on vim-flavor.
 Only your tests will need it.

+__Beware, VimFlavor won't clone from `master` but from the last known tag.
+I've lost days trying to figure out why tests were failing because of that.__

 In your Rakefile, you'll have to add

 ```Rakefile